News · Cataract pathways · Updated May 2026

 Does private medical insurance cover cataract surgery?

-Is finance available for private cataract surgery?
+Is finance available for private cataract surgery in the UK?

 Yes.
-Most major UK private cataract providers offer 0% representative APR finance over 12–24 months, FCA-regulated, subject to status, with typical monthly payments of £83–£208 per eye depending on IOL choice and term.
+Most major UK private cataract providers offer 0% representative APR finance over 12-24 months, FCA-regulated, subject to status, with typical monthly payments of £83-£208 per eye depending on IOL choice and term.
+The provider must be FCA-authorised or work with an FCA-authorised broker.

 When can I drive after private cataract surgery?